McWilliams Arroyo: Central American and Pan American titles

 Both of the twins classified to the 2006 Central American and Caribbean Games.
 Arroyo debuted in the light flyweight semifinals, defeating Yan Bartelemí of Cuba, 14:11.
 After advancing to the finals, he earned the tournament's gold medal, winning his contest against Odilion Zaleta of Mexico by points (14:8).
 His brother won the bronze medal at the 112 lbs division.
 For this performance, Arroyo won Puerto Rico's Boxer of the Year recognition.
 The IX José "Cheo" Aponte Tournament was held between May–5, 2007.
-In the quarter finals, Arroyo defeated Juan Carlos Payano of the Dominican Republic, 20:12.
+In the quarter-finals, Arroyo defeated Juan Carlos Payano of the Dominican Republic, 20:12.
 He won his semifinals against Alex Ferramosca of Italy (26:6).
 In the finals, Arroyo defeated Juan Vega of Ecuador by points, 30:14.
 Prior to the 2007 Pan American Games, both of the brothers moved up one division in order to avoid being matched against each other in local tournaments.
 Arroyo, now fighting at the flyweight division, debuted in the tournament's first date, defeating Lucas Navarro of Argentina by AB in the second round.
 He won his bracket's quarterfinal against William Urina of Colombia, 16:7.
 In the semifinals, Arroyo defeated Yoandri Salinas by RSCH in the second round.
 He gained the tournament's gold medal, winning by 12:11 against Juan Carlos Payano.
 Both of the brothers participated in the 2007 World Amateur Boxing Championships.
-Aroyo debuted in the tournament’s third date, defeating Luvsantseren Zorigtbaatar of Mongolia by points, 26:10.
+Arroyo debuted in the tournament’s third date, defeating Luvsantseren Zorigtbaatar of Mongolia by points, 26:10.
 He won his second preliminary contest against Vitali Volkov of Ukraine (23:14).
 Arroyo closed his participation in this round by defeating Bato-Munko Vankeev of Belarus, 23:17.
-In the quarter finals, he lost to Samir Mammadov (33:21).
+In the quarter-finals, he lost to Samir Mammadov (33:21).
 McJoe Arroyo advanced, winning the tournament's bantamweight bronze medal.